Events

 -

-Police still searching for chase suspect
+Police searching for final home invasion suspect

-State College Police are still looking for the suspect who led them on a car chase in early …
+Police are looking for the final suspect in a recent Altoona home invasion.

 -